stackify/stackify-log-winston/README.md

 });
 ```

-In order to use this transport `stackify-logger` package must be installed

-For more details go to [Stackify-Logger](https://github.com/stackify/stackify-log-nodejs)

 Stackify transport takes the following options. 'storage' is required:
 * __storage:__ Stackify logging library instance.
 You should specify it directly by passing stackify-logger module instance.
 * __level:__ Level of messages that this transport should log, defaults to 'silly'.